apify/actor-whitepaper/README.md

 ### Charging money

+**STATUS: This feature is not implemented yet.**

-To run an actor on the Apify platform, the user might need to purchase a paid plan to cover for the computing resources used, and potentially a fixed monthly fee for renting the actor if it's paid.
+To run an actor on the Apify platform, the user might need to purchase a paid plan to cover for the computing resources used, pay a fixed monthly fee for "renting" the actor if it's paid, or pay a variable fee for the number of results produced by the actor.

-What sets actors apart from other cloud computing systems is a built-in monetization system, which enables developers to charge users variable amounts, e.g. based on returned number of results, complexity of the input, or external APIs used by the actor.
+On top of these "static" payment options, actors will eventually support a built-in monetization system that enables developers to charge users variable amounts, e.g. based on returned number of results, complexity of the input, or cost of external APIs used by the actor.

 The actor can dynamically charge the current user a specific amount of money by calling the `charge` function.